An Introduction to Geometric Topology: Laminations

 \subsection{Currents and measured geodesic laminations}

 Let $S_g=\matH^2/_\Gamma$ be a closed hyperbolic surface.
-We now construct a natural bijection between the measured geodesic laminations on $S_g$ and the currents $\lambda$ with $i(\lambda,\lambda)=0$, \emph{i.e.}~those lying in the ``light cone.''
+We now construct a natural bijection between the measured geodesic laminations on $S_g$ and the geodesic currents $\lambda$ with $i(\lambda,\lambda)=0$, \emph{i.e.}~those lying in the ``light cone.''
+We see a measured geodesic lamination in $S_g$ as a $\Gamma$-invariant measured geodesic lamination in $\matH^2$.

-Let $\lambda$ be a geodesic current with $i(\lambda,\lambda)=0$.
+Let $\lambda \in \calC$ be a geodesic current with $i(\lambda,\lambda)=0$.
 By Remark \ref{correnti:oss} the support of $\lambda$ is a closed $\Gamma$-invariant subset of $\calG$ formed by disjoint lines, hence a $\Gamma$-invariant lamination in $\matH^2$.
 The geodesic current induces also a transverse measure as follows.
 Let $\alpha$ be an arc transverse to the lamination $\lambda$.
 Up to cutting $\alpha$ in finitely many arcs we may suppose that it intersects each leaf of $\lambda$ in at most one point.
-We define the measure of a Borel set $U\subset \alpha$ as the $\lambda$-measure in $\calG$ of the lines in $\lambda$ that it intersects. \begin{ex} This transverse measure satisfies the axioms of Definition \ref{measure:axioms:defn} and gives $\lambda$ the structure of a measured geodesic lamination. \end{ex} \begin{prop} We have just defined a bijection
+We define the measure of a Borel set $U\subset \alpha$ as the $\lambda$-measure in $\calG$ of the lines in $\lambda$ that it intersects. \begin{ex} This transverse measure satisfies the axioms of Definition \ref{measure:axioms:defn} and gives $\lambda$ the structure of a $\Gamma$-invariant measured geodesic lamination. \end{ex} \begin{prop} We have just defined a bijection

-\end{prop} \begin{proof} We define the inverse map by transforming a lamination $\lambda$ into a current with support $\lambda \in \calG$ as follows.
+\end{prop} \begin{proof} We define the inverse map by transforming a $\Gamma$-invariant measured geodesic lamination $\lambda$ into a geodesic current with support $\lambda \subset \calG$ as follows.
 For every leaf $l$ of $\lambda$, we pick a small transverse arc $\alpha$ that intersects all the leaves in a neighbourhood $U_l$ of $l$ in $\lambda$, each once.
-The measure on $\alpha$ translates into a measure on $U_l$, and all the measures on these small sets $U_l$ match to a measure on $\lambda$ thanks to Proposition \ref{ricoprimento2:prop}. \end{proof}
+The measure on $\alpha$ translates into a measure on $U_l$, and all the measures on these small sets $U_l$ match to yield a measure on $\lambda$ thanks to Proposition \ref{ricoprimento2:prop}. \end{proof}